TeliaSoneraNorge/styleguide/component-lib/README.md

 - Install dependencies: `npm install`
 - Build the library: `npm run build`

+## Add new icons

+- Copy the new icons into the folder `component-lib/assets/icons/dropHereNewIcons`
+- Build the library: (from component-lib) `npm run icons`
+- Note that the original icons where _optimized and moved_ from the _drop here_ folder.
+The files which couldn't be processed successfully remain in the _drop folder_
+- Check that the new optimized version of the icons look as expected in _styleguide-web_.
+(Go up to the main folder, `npm run build`, `npm run start` and check [http://localhost:3000/#/image-assets](http://localhost:3000/#/image-assets) )
+- Commit the changes to git

 ## Exporting/Publishing

 - MAKE SURE YOU ARE IN THE `component-lib` FOLDER AND NOT IN THE WEBSITE ROOT!